 This article was originally published in the March 2017 edition of “Wisdom from ICSC Strategic Partners,” a monthly publication of the International Catholic Stewardship Council (ICSC).
 CCS is a proud partner and supporter of the ICSC.

-Griffin O’Shea is a Senior Director at CCS.
-Recently, Griffin helped launch and guide parish campaigns throughout the Archdiocese of Cincinnati and Archdiocese of New York.
+Griffin O’Shea is a Vice President at CCS.
+He has launched and guided parish campaigns throughout the Archdiocese of Cincinnati and Archdiocese of New York.
 He received his Bachelor of Arts in International Relations and Geography from Colgate University.